aminography/WorldCitiesApp/README.md

 ###  Why Radix Tree?
-Based on research that I have done, `RadixTree` is the best data structure for indexing a large set of objects with string keys in order to retrieve them by a prefix search. `RadixTree` is the compact and space-optimized form of prefix tree which enables us to find all nodes starting with a prefix string by `O(k)` complexity order, where `k` is the maximum length of indexed keys.
-In case of this project dataset, `k` is dramatically lower than `n` (number of keys), which means that the time complexity of this search is significantly better than linear search.
+Based on research that I have done, `RadixTree` is the best data structure for indexing a large set of objects with string keys in order to retrieve them by a prefix search. `RadixTree` or compressed trie is the compact and space-optimized form of prefix tree which enables us to find all nodes starting with a prefix string by a `O(L + V)` complexity order, where `L` is the length of input prefix, and `V` stands for number of nodes containing the desired value.
+In case of this project dataset, the length of keys for cities are dramatically lower than number of cities, which means that the time complexity of this search is significantly better than linear search.
+To know more, please refer to the comments inside the `MinimalRadixTree` class.

 ###  Implementation and Improvements
 The `RadixTree`, as the heart of the algorithm, is minimally implemented in `MinimalRadixTree` class.